-Have you taken your tot and tasted a mouthful of mercury?
+Have you taken your tot and tasted a bitter mouthful?
 Prevent a tainted brew by learning how to clean your hip flask properly with our advice

 And for inspiration on what to brew for next season’s hip flask, take your pick from The Field’s concoctions.
 Elderberry vodka is straightforward and will last for months, follow our top tips on how to make elderberry vodka.
 Or if you have tried the standard hedgerow fare, opt for a more unusual vodka.
 Carnation vodka is simple to brew and will certainly make a talking point.

 I have recently purchased a large, silver-plated hip-flask and having washed it out with water I topped it up with my home-made damson vodka but, to my displeasure, I noted a distinct unpleasant aftertaste.
 Having sampled the vodka that did not go into the flask I know my prized brew is not to blame.
 Have you any suggestions as to how I might sort this out please?